Rolands-Laucis/Socio/core/README.md

 Currently the performance is neglegable for small projects.
 I havent stress tested yet, as its still early dev, but i optimize my data structures, where i can as i go.
 Current estimate is about 100 concurrent users should be a breeze on a cheap Linode server.
 There are plans for more optimizations for less traffic of signals via caching and dedup queries and ratelimiting, but i also expect your backend DB to be set up properly with table indexing and caching queries.

+## Sportsmanship
+The use of the Socio lib **does not** prohibit the use of standard HTTP technologies.
+Even better - socio server can be configured to run on your existing http webserver, like one that you'd create with express.js.
+Since WebSockets are established over HTTP, then take over with their own protocol.
+Though, seeing as they are different technologies, there are situations where you'd need to "stitch" your own solutions between the two, e.g. tracking sessions.

 ## Code snippets

 Examples given in TS, since the lib is written like that and its more secure, but ofc can use the lib in JS scripts just the same.